wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     (3) The Minister must, as soon as practicable after receiving the report, present it to the House of Representatives.

-    Section 165A: inserted, on 10 September 2008, by [section 28][677] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).
+    Section 165A: inserted, on 10 September 2008, by [section 28][678] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).

 #### Audits

-*   Heading: inserted, on 10 September 2008, by [section 29][678] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).
+*   Heading: inserted, on 10 September 2008, by [section 29][679] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).

 ##### 166 Auditor-General to be auditor of Bank

-*   The Bank is a public entity as defined in [section 4][679] of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is its auditor.
+*   The Bank is a public entity as defined in [section 4][680] of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is its auditor.

-    Section 166: substituted, on 1 July 2001, by [section 53][680] of the Public Audit Act 2001 (2001 No 10).
+    Section 166: replaced, on 1 July 2001, by [section 53][681] of the Public Audit Act 2001 (2001 No 10).

 ##### 167 Performance audit